MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

 layout: post
 title: "Adapting a Design Sprint for Carbon Direct's Product Roadmap"
 excerpt: |
-  In this case study, I dive into my experience leading an adapted design sprint at Carbon Direct, a climate tech startup.
-Our challenge?
-Developing a decarbonization roadmap for the company's carbon management platform.
-I'll walk you through my problem-solving approach, how I collaborated with cross-functional teams, and the customized methods I employed to deliver impactful, user-centric solutions.
-This project showcases my ability to tackle complex challenges and drive innovation in a fast-paced startup environment.
+  How I adapted a Design Sprint at Carbon Direct to scope a new decarbonization product in one week, with a brand-new team in a domain none of us knew yet.
 thumbnail: "/images/illustration-design-sprint-cd-cover.png"
-date: 2024-09-07 13:30:00 +0200
+date: 2024-09-06 13:30:00 +0200
 lang: en
 ref: design-sprint-cd
 author: Mathieu Fortune